 Install J-Channel along the top and sides of door casings and around windows.
+Never nail accessories tight and always leave 1/16" to 1/8" between the nail head and the vinyl.

 NOTE: When installing J-Channel around replacement windows that do not have nail flanges, add flashing for greater protection against water infiltration.
-For an example of completed flashing, see the previous page.